BloomTech-Labs/prismatopia/README.md

-# Prismapokalypse
+# Prismatropolis

-A backend API stack combining a bunch of trendy components (circa 2020): Apollo Server, Prisma, Okta, Postgres, Docker, Typescript and more!
+A backend API stack combining a bunch of trendy components (circa 2020): Apollo Server, Prisma, OAuth, OpenID Connect, JWT, Postgres, Docker, Typescript and more!

+## How to use this repository

+You make a copy of this repository and that copy becomes the backend for your application.
+You'll end up customizing your copy of this repository with your resolvers, schemas and other stuff.
+This repository is simply an empty vessel for you to clone.

-## The Production Stack
+## The Stack

-The production deployment of this API is built as a stack of technologies, from top to bottom...
+This API is built as a very specific stack of technologies.
+This is about as opinionated a stack as it gets.
+There no options, other than configuring the existing stack components or swapping them out in your own copy.
+Enjoy!

+Here are the technologies in this stack...

 * AWS
   * Handles networking (ALB, VPC, etc.) and container management (ECS)